 - 3/4 cup sugar

-- Cut butter into thin slices and lay slices on top of apples.
+Cut butter into thin slices and lay on top of of apples.

 More Recipes from the Family Cookbook